We Can't Stop: Cover versions

 In July 2013, Rebecca Black released an acoustic cover of "We Can't Stop", for which there were lyrical changes made.
 In September 2013, Scott Bradlee's band Postmodern Jukebox made a doo-wop cover of the song.
-Currently the video has been viewed over 20 million times.
-Later in September, British band Bastille performed a rock version of the song at BBC Radio 1's Live Lounge, using portions of "Lose Yourself" by Eminem in the introduction, "I Just Can't Wait to Be King" from the 1994 film The Lion King at the end of each chorus, and referencing "Achy Breaky Heart" by Cyrus' father Billy Ray.
+Later in September, British band Bastille performed a rock version of the song at BBC Radio 1's Live Lounge, using portions of "Lose Yourself" by Eminem in the introduction, "I Just Can't Wait to Be King" from the 1994 film The Lion King at the end of each chorus, and referencing "Achy Breaky Heart" by Cyrus's father Billy Ray.
 They won an award for this cover at the MTV Woodies.
 Mike Wass from Idolator commented that they brought "emotional depth and a previously absent musicality" and that they turned the song into "an eerily pretty mid-tempo ballad".
 Later that month, indie musician Logan Lynn released a cover version of the track, which Lindsey Weber of New York Magazine called "dreamy [and] guitar-heavy" and an editor from The Huffington Post called "bold" and "warmer" than the original.
 British singer Neon Hitch released a cover of "We Can't Stop" with lyrical adjustments, which Jenna Hally Rubenstein from MTV Buzzworthy called a "kinda-reggae-kinda-jazz-kinda ska-definitely-awesome cover".
 The track was also performed by Avery, the Vamps, and Tay Zonday.
 In 2014, the Electrical Fire released a cover version of the song, as well as an alternate version which combined it with Kanye West's "Runaway", pointing out the similarity between the two songs.
 Later in 2014 Bastille won Best Cover Woodie award in the mtvU Woodie Awards for covering the track.

 A marching band version of the song, by Sonic Boom of the South, Jackson State University's marching band, is featured at the end of the 2018 black comedy film Assassination Nation.

 Lawsuit

-In 2018, Jamaican artist Flourgon filed a lawsuit against Cyrus for $300 million because his 1988 reggae song "We Run Things" features the lyrics "We run things/Things no run we," which Flourgon feels have been misappropriated in "We Can't Stop" as "We run things/ Things don't run we."
-In addition to money, Flourgon is demanding "a halt to all further sales and performances" of Cyrus' song.
+In 2018, Jamaican artist Flourgon filed a copyright infringement suit in the United States District Court for the Southern District of New York against Cyrus and RCA Records, alleging that Cyrus had unlawfully used the "original, creative and unique lyrical phraseology" of his 1988 reggae song "We Run Things" as the repeated chorus and hook of "We Can't Stop"; specifically, he alleged that the phrase "We run things/ Things don't run we" from "We Can't Stop" was substantially similar to the phrase "We run things/Things no run we" from "We Run Things".

+The parties settled the lawsuit out of court and the case was subsequently dismissed in early 2020.